 Thank you so much for listening.
 If you like what you hear, please subscribe and leave a positive review and rating on Apple Podcasts or Podchaser to help our audience grow.
 If you don't like what you hear, please tell us anyway to help our skills grow.

-Check out our podcasting host, Pinecast.
-Start your own podcast for free, no credit card required, forever.
-If you decide to upgrade, use coupon code r-6cf77a for 40% off for 4 months, and support Rock Matters.
+Check out our podcast host, Pinecast.
+Start your own podcast for free with no credit card required.
+If you decide to upgrade, use coupon code r-6cf77a for 40% off for 4 months, and support The Itch Rock Podcast.

 Allow us to reintroduce ourselves.
 This is The Itch.
 My name is KC.

 My name is Dan.